How To Bid On A House

 Bidding on a home begins with an offer letter.
 Your real estate agent can help you write a strong one.
 The amount you should offer for a home depends on a number of factors, including location, property size and sale type.
 If there are multiple offers on the table, you might end up in a bidding war with other buyers.

 If you aren’t sure what type of competition you’ll face for a property, write an escalation clause into your offer.
 An escalation clause increases your final offer only if other buyers bid above you.
 This allows you to save money while also remaining competitive during a bidding war.
-You might also want to strengthen your bid by offering a cash sale, writing a personal letter and getting preapproved before you submit an offer.
+One way to strengthen your bid without putting more money on the table is to get preapproved before you submit an offer.
+A preapproval typically suggests to buyers that you truly are financially ready to back your offer, so if you haven’t already done so, get preapproved today.

 1Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance, appraisal and a satisfactory title report/search.
 If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage® through a mortgage broker.
 Additional conditions or exclusions may apply.